TobiasDemoor/Software/Bases de Datos/Redis.md

 Redis Cluster has support for synchronous writes when absolutely needed, implemented via the [`WAIT`](https://redis.io/commands/wait) command.
 This makes losing writes a lot less likely.
 However, note that Redis Cluster does not implement strong consistency even when synchronous replication is used: it is always possible, under more complex failure scenarios, that a replica that was not able to receive the write will be elected as master.

-There is another notable scenario where Redis Cluster will lose writes, that happens during a network partition where a client is isolated with a minority of instances including at least a master.
+%%There is another notable scenario where Redis Cluster will lose writes, that happens during a network partition where a client is isolated with a minority of instances including at least a master.

 Take as an example our 6 nodes cluster composed of A, B, C, A1, B1, C1, with 3 masters and 3 replicas.
 There is also a client, that we will call Z1.